scottstilson/houserules/README.md

-- You must not argue about shotgun, which can only be called when both contestant are outside.
+- You must not argue about shotgun, which can only be called when both contestants are outside.

 **Specific to Sullivan**